>TOPICS

 If we repress a shadow of power, we are suddenly surrounded by people who seem to be overpowering. […] By projecting the shadow, we experience ourselves as victims of the person carrying the shadow […] and can no longer shape our lives autonomously.
 The victim role also generates a lot of fear and prevents fruitful conflicts.
 9

-Mirror-like, we are constantly confronted with those aspects of ourselves, that we reject.
+Mirror-like, we are constantly confronted with those aspects of ourselves that we reject.
 We always attract people who live out these aspects.
-Until we have developed shadow acceptance, we cannot see what we have in common with these persons we despise so much and that we are consequently not meeting these persons without reason.
+Until we have developed shadow acceptance, we cannot see what we have in common with these people we despise so much, and therefore we do not meet them without reason.

 Idealization

 When we are not living out our potential, we often project them onto other people who exactly do this.
-Therefore we have to take back these idealizing projections so that we can reappropriate these positive aspects.
-What prevents us from recognizing our shadow projections is the false identification and the clinging to our limiting self-image.
+Therefore must take back these idealizing projections to reappropriate these positive aspects.
+It is false identification and clinging to our limiting self-image that prevents us from recognizing our shadow projections.

 The ego is, therefore, the absence of the true knowledge of who we are and the result of this: a fatal cling, whatever the cost, to a […], makeshift self-image, a charlatan-self.
 10